|

 People, Places & Programs That Are Changing Downtown

-Want to know who, what, when and how Downtown is changing right
+Want to know who, what, when and how Downtown is changing right before your eyes?
+Then plan on attending the CAP/ADID 2004 Town Hall Meetings that are held on a quarterly basis.

 Next Meeting